TaylorJalpha/portfolio-v3-master/README.md

 - Fully responsive and mobile-friendly
 - Portfolio view with easy integration with your own Sanity headless CMS, or CMS of your choosing
 - Contact form with backend support (Rails example included)
 - Rails API proxy is used to fetch Sanity data via the POST HTTP method from the Nuxt front end.
 It sets CORS, .env variables, and other necessary configurations.
-Ping me ff you’d like a copy of the Rails backend, more than happy to duplicate and share
+Ping me if you’d like a copy of the Rails backend, more than happy to duplicate and share
 - Built for quick deployment and customization
 - The footer or secondary navigation section includes a title and paragraph section with an icon and ping animation.
 It also includes social links + icons and a list of core skills that can link/route to desired locations within the viewport or site - Contact Me from the Footer currently triggers the contact form modal to open in the Hero section, this will be resolved no later than 09-28-2025
 - You can find the Rails backend Readme within the Nuxt repo: portfolio-v3-master/backend-example/README.md <- WIP, needs a few updates.